rafael-santiago/macgonuts/doc/MANUAL.md

 Besides a lousy pun, ``macgonuts`` is also a tool to exploit address resolution on networks.
 Anyway, the main motivation to implement ``macgonuts`` was the possibility of using the lousy pun, I need to admit...
-You can also understand ``macgonuts`` as a swiss army knife to exploit addressing resolution on computer networks, but my main goal was to have something to use the pun.
+You can also understand ``macgonuts`` as a swiss army knife to exploit address resolution on computer networks, but my main goal was to have something to use the pun.

 [``Back``](#topics)